top of page

 Schools, Hiking, and the Outdoor Life

-The schools in Tarzana are a major draw for families.
-There is strong community involvement and genuine pride in the local schools, which shows up in the fundraisers, the parent participation, and the overall culture of the school community.
+The local schools are a draw for families who move to Tarzana.
+There is strong community involvement and genuine pride in the neighborhood schools, which shows up in the fundraisers, the parent participation, and the overall culture around the school community.
 For families with children, it is one of the first things that comes up in conversation.

 For outdoor enthusiasts, Tarzana is exceptional.
 The hiking trails in the hills above the neighborhood are phenomenal, and the mountain biking community is very active on those same trails.
 Caballero Canyon offers multiple trail options with stunning views of the San Fernando Valley.
 The legendary Corbin Caves are also a local favorite.
 And Marvin Braude Mulholland Gateway Park borders the southern end of Tarzana, connecting directly to Topanga State Park, the largest state park within any city limits in the country.